 You can change in every moment your cookies preferences from the page Cookie Preferences, that can be reached from every page of the website with the link that you find at the bottom of the page; you can also set your preferences directly here

 The Nikon AF 180mm f/2.8 D ED IF is a tele lens for FF and APS-C, manufactured from 1993 to 2020 (discontinued).
 The focus is done by In-camera AF motor, it does not have image stabilization.
-The average price, when it has been added to the JuzaPhoto database, is 1020 €;
+The list price, when it was announced (1993) was 1020 €;

 100 users have given it an average vote of 9.6 out of 10.